 We are NOT able to guarantee the plants once the buyer receives them or be held responsible for the health of plants beyond the distribution dates listed above.
-We make every effort to deliver high quality plants, and provide the best information on how to properly care for the plants.
+We make every effort to deliver high-quality plants and provide the best information on how to properly care for the plants.
 We have no control over disease, insects or insect damage, home care, planting, or other duties required for the life of the plants.
-It is for this reason we do not offer any guarantee or refunds for plants after the designated distribution dates.
+For this reason, we do not offer any guarantee or refunds for plants after the designated distribution dates.
 Please inspect all plants prior to leaving.
-We apologize for the inconvenience and if you have any questions please contact us at the Avery County Cooperative Extension Center at 828-733-8270.
+We apologize for the inconvenience, and if you have any questions, please contact us at the Avery County Cooperative Extension Center at 828-733-8270.